Trinity College Dublin: In popular culture

-The Irish writer J. P. Donleavy was a student in Trinity.
-A number of his books feature characters who attend Trinity, including The Ginger Man and The Beastly Beatitudes of Balthazar B.
+The Irish writer J. P. Donleavy was a student in Trinity and a number of his books feature characters who attend Trinity, including The Ginger Man and The Beastly Beatitudes of Balthazar B.

 Fictional Naval Surgeon Stephen Maturin of Patrick O'Brian's popular Aubrey–Maturin series is a graduate of Trinity College.
 The character is played by Paul Bettany in the 2003 film Master and Commander: The Far Side of the World.
+Claire Kilroy's novel All Names Have Been Changed is set in Trinity College in the 1990s.
+The story follows a group of creative writing students and their enigmatic professor.
+A photograph of Trinity is used in the cover art.